Justia Lawyer Rating

 A Cook County Assault and Battery Defense Attorney can Help

 Though you never want it to happen, you may be put in situations that require you to use force to protect yourself.
 In cases like these, claiming self-defense is the way to argue against charges of assault and/or battery.
-At the Law Office of John S. Fotopoulos, P.C., we can help you form a self-defense claim to any type of violent crime charge.
+At the Fotopoulos Law Office, we can help you form a self-defense claim to any type of violent crime charge.
 Our skilled Orland Park, Illinois, criminal defense lawyers can help you protect your freedom and your right to protect yourself.
 To schedule a free consultation, do not wait – call our office today at 708-942-8400.

 Sources: